- July 8, 2020

 Build Confidence Through Testing

 Just in case anyone is in any doubt about the importance of back-testing, let me make things clear – if you don’t back-test your strategy, you won’t know how it has performed over time and you will be left with doubts about how effective it is.

-If you are left with doubts, you won’t execute flawlessly every time a setup presents itself to you.
+If you are left with doubts, you won’t execute every time a trading plan setup presents itself to you.